What is Range?

 Range in Finance

 Range is also used as a measure of the volatility of a security.
 The size of the range corresponds to the security’s level of risk.
-Generally, safe securities such as fixed-income instruments (e.g., government bonds) tend to show smaller ranges of prices while the riskier types of securities such as equities demonstrate larger ranges.
+Generally, safe securities such as fixed-income instruments (e.g., government bonds) tend to show a smaller range of prices while the riskier types of securities such as equities demonstrate larger ranges.

 The range of a security’s prices may be affected by several factors, including fundamental variables, as well as macroeconomic factors.